-The same anxiety about people you know and love being lost that causes men to believe in universalism is pushing the type of behavior that Azadeh has noticed among Christians.
+The same reason that pushes people to universalism - the anxiety caused by the people we know and love being lost - is pushing the type of behavior that Azadeh has noticed among regular non-universalist Christians.
 If not all are saved, then at least anyone who has had some sort of belief in Jesus Christ will be saved.
 And while it is relatively clear to show that the Bible says that not all men will be saved, it does say that anyone who calls upon the name of Jesus will be saved:

 Romans 10:13 For whosoever shall call upon the name of the Lord shall be saved.

 So where does that place Church standards, the law, morality, and Christian growth?
 It is the number one argument against Christianity by Buddhist, Muslims, Hindus, and other non-Christians: You sin however you want and then you believe in Jesus and you go to heaven, isn’t that too easy?